 |The "motion induced blindness" optical illusion|

 This is an optical illusion called motion induced blindness, where you view a video and stare at one of four yellow dots on a background of smaller moving blue dots.
+As you stare at one yellow dot, one or more of the other yellow dots will seem to disappear for a second.
+Why does this happen?
+Researchers still aren’t sure.

 It’s another example of how attention paid to one thing can cause other things to disappear.